-1. Are you accepting new patients into your Concierge program?
+1. Are you accepting new patients into your Personalized Medicine program?

-2. I want to become a member of the LHHP Concierge Medicine Practice.
+4. I want to become a member of the LHHP Personalized Medicine Practice.
 What do I do now?

-3. How much does LHHP Concierge Membership cost?
+5. How much does LHHP Personalized Medicine Membership cost?

-Membership fees vary depending on the age of the patient (child or adult) and the payment plan you select (monthly or annual).
-CLICK HERE for membership information for the 2019-2020 membership period.
+Membership fees vary depending on the age of the patient (child or adult), the medical needs/health status of the patient, and the payment plan you select (monthly or annual).

 The Membership Agreement is the contract between LHHP and its members that governs the membership relationship.
-You can request a blank copy of the Membership Agreement at any time via email (firstname.lastname@example.org).
+You can request a blank copy of the Membership Agreement via email (email@example.com).
 Those patients being offered membership will receive a Membership Agreement personalized specifically for them.

 A person’s age, race, ethnicity, religious affiliation, sexual orientation, gender identity, and/or the severity, or lack thereof, of a patient’s medical issues has no bearing on whether or not they receive an offer of membership.

 Yes.
-If we do not have openings available at the time you submit your initial application, your name will be added to a Membership waiting list.
+If we do not have openings available at the time you inquire, your name will be added to a waiting list.
 As membership slots become available, we will notify those on the waiting list and they will have the opportunity to join at that time.
 While we cannot guarantee when or if new openings will become available, it is likely that openings will occur when current members move out of the area or choose to discontinue their membership for personal reasons.